canarytail/standard/README.md

 * they have not been asked to spy on their customers or users or install backdoors
 * their premises were not raided with any noteworthy seizures
 * their operational integrity and credentials are intact
-* they will be able to cease operations if forced to violate the trust of their users
-* they are safer if they update their key to a new one
+* they decided to update their key to a new one for whatever reason, and will be signing all future canaries with that new key

 If a canary is signed by the pubkey listed under ​PANICKEY​, it means that whichever party was trusted with the split keys to sign with that key has done so with the intent of forcibly causing the canary to fail before it can expire naturally or through change of contents.